MOROCCO TRAVEL TIPS: How to plan a trip to Morocco

 Visiting the Atlas Mountain range is a great way to discover and explore the Moroccan minimalistic lifestyle.

-Furthermore, this area is well known for challenging rock climbing, mountain biking, and skiing/ice climbing in winter.
+Furthermore, this area is well known for challenging rock climbing and hiking near Taghia town, mountain biking, and skiing/ice climbing in winter.

 Marrakech is conveniently located at the foothill of the Atlas Mountains, making this the perfect spot to start and finish day (or multi-day) trips.